Webflow Fluid Paths

 Want dynamic, fluid paths on your Webflow-hosted site?
 Here's how we build this for clients.

-Do you need your Webflow paths to be more fluid?
+Do you need Webflow's CMS paths to be more fluid?

 Whether you're an SEO expert, or just trying to craft a logical organization for you website content, semantic paths are a central part of your site's design.

-Unfortunately, Webflow's CMS has very rigid path rules, which effectively prevents you from building CMS-driven content hierarchies the way you want.
+Unfortunately, Webflow's CMS has very rigid path rules, which effectively prevent you from building CMS-driven content hierarchies like the examples above.

 We can fix that.

-We set these up for clients, and allow you to map your desired paths to the correct page content, any way you like.
+We custom build these to your requirements, and allow you to map your desired paths to the correct page content, any way you like.

-• Responds with the correct page content on any desired path, with no redirects - this is important for SEO.
+• We respond directly with the correct page content on any desired path, with no redirects - crucial for SEO.

 How Path Maps Work

-There are several components to this solution but the most complex part of this build is often the path map itself.
+There are several components to this solution but the most complex part of this build is typically the path map.

 1. Static map.
 Hardcoded, good for simple maps, on sites that never changes.
 The from and to paths are both known in advance.